Claire Jaggard

 The Wild Woman

-This story reached the 'Final Ten' in Stroud Short Stories' November's 2021 WILD! live lit event, and later broadcast on BBC Upload.
-It was published by Stroud Short Stories in their anthology "Stroud Short Stories Volume Three 2018-2022" on 9 September 2022.
+This story reached the 'Final Ten' in Stroud Short Stories' November's 2021 WILD! live lit event, and was later broadcast on BBC Upload.
+It was then published by Stroud Short Stories in their anthology "Stroud Short Stories Volume Three 2018-2022" on 9 September 2022.

 Sometimes, just sometimes, the Wild Woman would choose to come to Joe Evans.
 With few needs and a few friends, Joe worked an honest day and slept a solid eight hours each night.
 He was no-one special.